 If you increase the collective pitch range, this parameter must then be checked and in some cases adjusted to insure no binding occurs at your new maximum and minimum pitch ranges.
 If the selected cyclic ring range is insufficient, it is possible that pitch-up can happen during fast forward flight (even if the pitch-up compensation is at its maximum value).
 This is because the model will not be able to add sufficient corrections with the configured range.

 Left / Right limit - Sets the minimum and maximum deflection of rudder rotor blades.
 We recommend setting these values for both directions to the maximum allowed range by the manufacturer of the helicopter.
 Otherwise, the rudder may not be able to keep the yaw direction during demanding maneuvers and tail blow outs may occur.
 Do not exceed allowed limit for your model.

 Micro helicopters and µSpirit: When Tail rotor is driven by a dedicated motor, the Rudder ESC must be connected to the CH4 port.
-Rudder end-points are then used to set available Throttle range for the Rudder ESC from 0% (Left) to 100% (Right).
-We recommend to set Left limit to 150 and Right limit to 126 for the beginning.
+Rudder end-points are then used to set available Throttle range for the Rudder ESC from 0% (Right) to 100% (Left).
+We recommend to set Right limit to 126 and Left limit to 150 for the beginning.